polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-data-structure.md

 !!! warning "Update Notice"
     Please read Substrate to [Polkadot SDK](https://docs.substrate.io/polkadot-sdk/) page first.

-Accounts are a foundational element of any blockchain, and in Substrate, they serve various functions.
-This article explains how accounts are stored in Substrate and how their data structures are utilized to manage the account lifecycle within the runtime logic.
+Accounts are a foundational element of any blockchain.
+This page explains how accounts are managed in the Polkadot SDK and how their data structures are utilized to manage the account lifecycle within the runtime.

 ## Account